People arriving from Ukraine - risk and need: public protection guidance

 Details of funding are given within the UK guidance and apply equally to Scottish local authorities.

-Children and young people may also become alone throughout their stay in Scotland (for instance, if their parent returns to Ukraine), having travelled to Scotland via an alternative visa scheme.
+Children and young people may also become alone, or be identified as being unaccompanied, throughout their stay in Scotland, having travelled to Scotland via an alternative visa scheme.
 It is vital that robust processes continue to ensure these vulnerable children are identified and, where necessary, suitable accommodation and welfare provision is provided.

 There are a variety of circumstances which may have led to a child or young person being in Scotland without their parent or legal guardian.
 Though the circumstances in which they become unaccompanied may vary, the response from local authorities should remain the same.

-In these circumstances local authority assessments should consider the relationship between any accompanying adult and the child, and whether supporting the care arrangement is appropriate and safe to continue.
-Without background checks this will require the skills and professional judgement of experienced children and families social workers.
+In circumstances where an unaccompanied young person is identified in-country, local authority assessments should consider the relationship between any accompanying adult and the child, and whether supporting the care arrangement is appropriate and safe to continue.
 There is the very real risk, that in a minority of cases, the person offering this care is not well intended and the child is at risk of significant harm.

 Children placed in the care of others